2csqd2/2csqd2.github.io/journal.md

 ### 5/18/2020
 I woke up at 4:54 am after sleeping on the couch (I put Tyler's bed back together for him).
 We were going to switch rooms this weekend, but I didn't feel like moving that much furniture between the two of us.
 I left for work at about 5:30 and got dressed for work, leaving around 7:45am.

+### 5/19/2020
+I woke up at 8:30 and stayed at home today.
+At about 9:15 I helped Harper prepare her breakfast.
+The kids sat at the kitchen table doing their school work until about 12:15pm, when they ate lunch.
+They went back to school work after lunch but were pretty much done by 2pm.
+Harper and I went for a walk around the neighborhood at about 2:15pm so that I could get some more steps in (3,000 steps since my daily target is 10,000).
+Palmer and packed away the toy car race track after Harper and I returned from the walk, so Harper could get ready for her dance class at 3:15 (via zoom).
+Lachelle made something for dinner for the kids, while I ordered 2 pizzas & 3 subs from Paisano's later that evening (for dinner and lunch the next day).
+At around 11pm Lachelle was doing laundry, she opened the office door to try and engage in small talk.
+I asked her what she was doing, and she said "lighten up, I was just trying playing."
+I told her I don't ever want to "play with her," close the door.
+She replied, well I guess I'm a horrible person."
+I didn't say anything to her and continued to look out the side of my eye at the door knob (she saw me... and finaly closed the door).
+She is deranged... has no consideration for consequences of actions and personal responsibility.
+I don't think she is a fully functioning adult.

+### 5/20/2020
+I woke up at 5:30 and went to work